USCbiostats/PM566/website/content/assignment/05-lab.md

-Knit the document, commit your changes, and Save it on GitHub.
+Knit the document, commit your changes, and push it to GitHub.
 Don't forget to add `README.md` to the tree, the first time you render it.

 ## Question 2: Representative station per state